 This summer program in the Galapagos Islands will take your breath away!
 It is impossible not to be in awe of this incredible country.
 It has so much diversity for its size, which makes it truly amazing to explore – fascinating indigenous cultures, volcanoes, stunning wildlife, beaches and astounding marine environments.

-Our one-month summer program in the Galapagos Islands combines 3 separate volunteer projects with exciting adventure travel.
-Follow in Darwin’s footsteps with a nature-focused 4 weeks island-hopping through the Galapagos where you’ll learn about environmental sustainability, conservation and work alongside local scientists and national park rangers.
-Have incredible, up-close wildlife encounters, hike the local volcanoes, kayak the turquoise ocean waters and watch for turtles.
-Immerse yourself in Ecuadorian culture and gain insight into the lives of indigenous communities.
+You get to follow in Darwin’s footsteps with nature-focused island-hopping through the Galapagos where you’ll learn about environmental sustainability, conservation and work alongside local scientists and national park rangers.
+Have incredible, up-close wildlife encounters with sea lions and iguanas, hike the local volcanoes, kayak the turquoise ocean waters and keep your eyes open for turtles.
 You’ll return from this summer program inspired by all you’ve experienced and learned…and most likely planning your return!

 It’s time to say ‘Hola!’ to South America and the Galapagos Islands.
-You’ll be met by your awesome Program Instructors and transferred to our group’s private accommodation for an in-depth 3-day program orientation to focus on getting to know each other and create a positive and reflective group culture to support us all.
+You’ll be met by your awesome program instructors and transferred to our group’s private accommodation for an in-depth orientation to focus on getting to know each other and creating a positive and reflective group culture to support us all.
 We’ll spend our first few days taking a look around our new home base, learning about the rich culture of the area, and getting to know one another and our program goals for the next 30 days.

-After orientation we will travel to the highlands where we get stuck in to our first project.
-This project focusses on reforestation and we will help get rid of invasive plants.
+After orientation we will travel to the highlands where we get stuck into our first project.
+This project focuses on reforestation and we will help get rid of invasive plants.
 We will stay here for a couple of days and really start understanding the processes that go hand in hand with this project.

 Our next volunteer project starts as we take time to understand the problems faced by these islands.
 We will start with a microplastic collection which immediately helps the local environment.
 During these days cleaning up beaches we are joined by local scientists who will help us identify which plastics we are collecting and what effect they have on the environment and marine life.

 While we snorkel around Kicker Rock we can spot sea turtles, marine iguanas, rays, Galapagos sharks, tropical fish and if luck is on our side we can even see hammerhead sharks.
-Besides enjoying the underwater view, we can usually see blue-footed boobies, masked boobies and frigatebirds on the cliffs as well as sea lions along the shore.
+Besides enjoying the underwater view, we can usually see frigatebirds on the cliffs as well as sea lions along the shore.

-After an awesome day out we are heading to Isabela, the largest island in the Galapagos, and help the national park staff clean the beaches there.
+After an awesome day out, we are heading to Isabela, the largest island in the Galapagos, and helping the national park staff clean the beaches there.
 While here we will have time to explore and take in all that this magnificent island has to offer.
 On one of the afternoons, we will head out on mountain bikes to the wetlands on the island.

 We transfer to Santa Cruz halfway through the week and head to the best swimming spot in all of the Galapagos, the Grietas.
 Three crystal clear pools in an idyllic setting make this a highlight of the program!
-After a day exploring here we jump back on the kayaks and spend some time on the water again before heading to the Charles Darwin research centre.
-A research facility that houses a huge collection of Galápagos plant life.
+After a day exploring here, we jump back on the kayaks and spend some time on the water again before heading to the Charles Darwin research center, a research facility that houses a huge collection of Galápagos plant life.
 Time to get those green fingers out and put that newfound knowledge to the test!
 Can you name any of the species of flora or fauna?
-Another of the programs many highlights!

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-Our accommodation will vary from welcoming homestays, lodges and camping with shared facilities, to hotels and guesthouses with private bathrooms.
+Our accommodation will vary from comfortable lodges with shared facilities, to hotels and guesthouses with private bathrooms.
 Laundry and Wi-Fi will be available frequently, except while at our volunteering projects, trekking trips and community stays.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.